-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket that is described in ADDRESSES.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2011-0860, by one of the following methods:
+Submit this copy, identified by docket ID number EPA-Start Printed Page 25241HQ-OPP-2008-0771, by one of the following methods:

 II.
 Summary of Petitioned-For Tolerance

 In the Federal Register of June 23, 2010 (75 FR 35803) (FRL-8831-3), EPA issued a notice pursuant to section 408(d)(3) of FFDCA, 21 U.S.C.
 346a(d)(3), announcing the filing of a pesticide petition (PP 0F7712) by Bayer CropScience, P.O.
 Box 12014, 2 T.W.
 Alexander Drive, Research Triangle Park, NC 27709.
 The petition requested that 40 CFR 180.586 be amended by establishing tolerances for residues of the insecticide clothianidin, (E)-1-(2-chloro-1,3-thiazol-5-ylmethyl)-3-methyl-2-nitroguanidine, in or on mustard, seed at 0.01 parts per million (ppm).
 That notice referenced a summary of the petition prepared by Bayer CropScience, the registrant, which is available to the public in the docket, http://www.regulations.gov.
 There were no comments received in response to the notice of filing.